Buzzology/go-intro-to-microservices/README.md

 gRPC error messages in unary rpcs.

 Video #19: https://www.youtube.com/watch?v=IT4OfN27D4c
 gRPC error messages in bi-directional streams.
+Using `oneof` to return "errors" or "messages" in a stream.

+This completes all videos released so far, but he has recently mentioned he may do more.

 ## Setup notes
 Avoid firewall prompt on startup by explicitly setting localhost ip for `ListenAndServe`.